jkalexho220/CommunityRPG/README.md

 ## How to customize the code for a specific map
 For some maps, you may want additional functionality unique to that map coded in.
 To do so, you will need to do the following:
 1. Add a new folder under the code subfolder with a unique name that is descriptive of your map.
 2. In this folder, add a **files.txt** file.
 This file should contain the filenames of the files in the folder, in the order that you want them compiled.
+(Each file needs to be on a separate line)
 3. Navigate to the code subfolder and run the following command:
 > python xmlify.py -a *<folder_name>*